vaishnveeyede/SQL/README.md

 # SQL
-Collection of SQL scripts for table creation, insertion, and queries.
+This repository contains SQL scripts for creating, populating, and querying the Parks and Recreation employee database.